-- · Medical Office Management Certificate (p.
-326) - Medical Transcription Certificate (p.
-327) - Office Technology/Medical Administrative Assistant AAS Degree (p.
-327)
+- Medical Office Management Certificate (p.
+302) - Office Technology/Medical Administrative Assistant AAS Degree (p.
+303)

 (3-3-0) This course is taken for academic credit.
 Students will earn an A, B, C, D, F, or W. A study of analyzing, classifying, and recording business transactions in a manual and computerized environment.
 Emphasis on understanding the complete accounting cycle and preparing financial statements, bank reconciliations, and payroll.